Mid Century Modern

 When I think for Mid Century design I think if some big list names: Ercol, G Plan, Eames, Macintosh.
 Most of these names have been around since the start of mid century (1940’s) but most ceased production in the 60’s or at the very latest he early 80’s.
 However some have been going the whole time – Eames for example have never stopped manufacture.
 Ercol is back in our high street stores after decades of going it alone.

 When it come to the materials it has to be natural.
-Teak is definitely the wood of choice for Mid Century style.
+Teak is definitely the wood of choice for Mid Century modern style.
 Solid wood ideally, but also some veneers that don’t try too hard and acceptable.
 It’s the fixtures that make them too – the unique looking handles and drawers pulls, usually coordinated to the same wood at the item.

 Legs are also important.
 The more they lean out on an angle the better!
 Ideally they thin and round at the ends: what we know as ‘atomic’ style.